saifali17x/Restaurant-Page/STYLE_UPGRADE_SUMMARY.md

 ## Overview

-Your restaurant page project has been completely transformed from a basic layout to a modern, professional, and highly interactive web application.
+The restaurant page project has been completely transformed from a basic layout to a modern, professional, and highly interactive web application.
 This upgrade includes comprehensive improvements to design, functionality, user experience, and visual appeal.

 ## 🚀 Major Improvements Made